PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 Download the package with the green "Clone or download" button on the right side of the page and "Download ZIP."

 Alternatively, if you are familiar with git, the directory can be cloned as usual through the terminal.
-Note: The repo is currently private, so if the link leads to a dead page, reach out to one of the developers to get acccess.
+Note: The repo is currently private, so if the link leads to a dead page, reach out to one of the developers to get access.

 PsyNeuLink is compatible with any version of python 3, but the tutorial (see below) requires a 3.5 installation with the latest versions of IPython, jupyter, and matplotlib installed.